top of page

 Creative and expressive friends

 The saying goes you are the combination of the 5 people you spend the most time with.
 I strive to be creative, more expressive about things without fear and I want to feel inspired by other people who are creative in their own way.
-Creative people are naturally curious people, they see problems and come up with theories on how to solve it.
+Creative people are naturally curious people, they see problems and come up with theories on how to solve them.
 They can express their solutions in ways they feel are the most aligned whether it’s through fashion, dance, music, photography, science, business planning, etc. Those are the people who fascinate me and inspire me.

 Doesn’t need to drink, smoke, or have any form of drugs to consider something a good time